gotmachine/PhysicsHold/ReadMe.md

 #### Disclaimer :

 This is a proof-of-concept mod.
 As far as my tests have gone, it works reliably.
 However, I don't intend to support it actively.
-It way break with future KSP version, and it may stay unfixed if bugs are found.
+It way break with future KSP versions, and it may stay unfixed if bugs are found.
-Also, due to the hacky nature of this mod, it is likely to cause major issues when used alongside other plugins.
+Be aware that due to the hacky nature of this mod, it is likely to cause issues when used alongside other plugins.
+I also don't intent to provide releases on the usual channels (KSP forums, CKAN, Spacedock, Curseforge...).
+Feel free to fork and adopt this mod as your own if you want to make it available for the masses.

 #### Technical :

 This add a VesselModule active on all loaded vessels.
 It allow disabling physics for landed vessels.
 When the "physics hold" mode is enabled, all rigidbodies on the vessel are made kinematic by forcing the stock "packed" (or "on rails") state normally used during "physics easing" and non-physics timewarp.

-When enabled, all joint/force/torque physics are disabled, making the vessel an unmovable object fixed at a given altitude/longitude/latitude.
-You can still collide with it, but it will not react to collisions.
+When enabled, all rigibodies physics are disabled, making the vessel an unmovable object fixed at a given altitude/longitude/latitude.
+Non-kinematic vessels can still collide with it, but it will not react to collisions.

-The plugin adds a toolbar button opening a UI dialog listing all loaded vessels.
-From that dialog, the user can select the on-hold state for each vessel and access a few other options.

 #### Working and tested :
 - Docking : docking to a on hold vessel will seamlessly put the merged vessel on hold